bgoosman/employee-directory/docs/postlight.md

 ## 2020-09-05

 6. Adding a mutation to create an employee next.
+[GitHub](https://github.com/bgoosman/employee-directory/commit/46e632c3a9dc8ce3c0edaa173c842a5a7d2bd688)
+7. Need to update an employee.